-Knowledge Acquisition Reports:
+Communication Disorders Knowledge Reports:

-When developing client care plans, all students will research their client's communication disorder, gather information on thier client's needs and values, and consider expert opinion and personal experience.
+When developing client care plans, all students will research their client's communication disorder, gather information on their client's needs and values, and consider expert opinion and personal experience.
 This is part of a lifelong professional practice, and reflects consideration of all evidence in creating a plan that best meets the needs and desires of the indivdual client.